-Executive compensation is fixed and needs reform.
+Executive compensation needs to be reformed.
 But, most of the calls for reform focus on the wrong dimensions.
 They focus on the level of pay, or the ratio of executive pay to median worker pay – even though the evidence suggests that low ratios are linked to lower future performance.
 As I have argued in the Wall Street Journal and World Economic Forum, the most important dimension is the horizon of pay – whether it depends on the short-term or long-term.

 We certainly want executives to act in the interest of society, and for a more equal society.
 But, the way to increase equality is not to bring CEOs down, but to induce them to bring others up.
 Treating stakeholders (workers, customers, suppliers, the environment) well is costly in the short-term, but the evidence shows that it pays off in the long-term.
 So the best way to encourage purposeful behavior is not to scrap equity incentives (thus decoupling pay from performance), but extend the horizon to the long-term.